Carrefour, Google sign online shopping tie-up in France

-PARIS (Reuters) - France’s largest food retailer Carrefour (CARR.PA) is partnering with Alphabet (GOOGL.O)’s Google to make groceries available on the U.S. search engine’s dedicated shopping site or through voice-assisted devices, the companies said on Monday.
+PARIS, June 11 (Reuters) - France’s largest food retailer Carrefour is partnering with Alphabet’s Google to make groceries available on the U.S. search engine’s dedicated shopping site or through voice-assisted devices, the companies said on Monday.

 The Carrefour and Google tie-up, which will go live in early 2019, comes amid a shake-up in France’s competitive food retail market, as rivals also make a big push into online shopping.